thedodd/wither/README.md

 - `tokio-runtime` (default) activates [the tokio runtime](tokio.rs/).
 - `async-std-runtime` activates [the async-std runtime](https://async.rs/).

 Due to updates in the underlying driver, there is a fair number of breaking changes in the `Model` trait, as well as the `Model` derive macro.
 Details can be found in the changelog and the documentation.
-Furthermore, everything is now async by default.
-The sync interface has been completely disabled, and is pending removal from the repo.
-Head over to [wither#52](https://github.com/thedodd/wither/issues/52) and let me know if you still need sync support.
+Furthermore, everything is now async by default, and the synchronous interface has been completely removed from the repo.

 ### items of interest
 - [docs](https://docs.rs/wither): all the good stuff is here.